Reference

 - wen-wareweb app

-GeoGuessr, but the photos are AI-generated scenes of historical events and you have to guess the era.
+GeoGuessr, but the panoramas are AI-generated scenes from history and you have to pin down both where you are and what year it is.
 A small, weird, surprisingly compelling thing to lose ten minutes to.
 Also a nice early example of what AI image gen unlocks for casual-game design.

-John Walker's gravitation calculator that lets you compute orbital mechanics in the comedic Furlong-Firkin-Fortnight unit system.
-A monument to old-internet engineer humor, and a reminder that the most interesting personal sites still belong to people who built them in 1996 and never stopped.
+John Walker, co-founder of Autodesk, measuring the gravitational pull between ordinary masses with an apparatus he rigged up in his basement, then writing the whole thing up in obsessive detail.
+A monument to old-internet engineer rigor and humor, and a reminder that the most interesting personal sites still belong to people who started building them in the '90s and never stopped.